Contacts | Program of Study | Program Requirements | Summary of Requirements | Grading | Honors | Advising | Courses

 Program of Study

-The major in Comparative Literature leads to a BA degree and is designed to attract students who wish to pursue interdisciplinary course work focused on the study of literature, textual artifacts, and translation, written in various languages and in various parts of the world.
+The major in Comparative Literature leads to a BA degree and is designed to attract students who wish to pursue interdisciplinary course work focused on the study of literature, linguistic/textual arts, and translation, written in varied languages and parts of the world.

 Our students work with the Director of Undergraduate Studies to design a plan of course work that will suit their individual goals while taking advantage of the rich offerings of the University.